 You can take your mum for a drive now, if doing something absolutely necessary such as travelling for essential shopping.
 However, as we are in lockdown, you should not make unnecessary journeys, such as to the garden centre.

 Talk to your Dad about setting up an Ordinary Power of Attorney which would give someone like you control of his bank account – with his permission – so you can pay his bills etc?
 You could also talk to him about simplifying his finances so that you are all clear about what is where etc. should you need to take over.

 Perhaps you could work from home?
-If that isnt possible, talk to your employer about paid/unpaid leave; as a carer you can also talk to your employer about the furlough scheme.
+If that is not possible, talk to your employer about paid/unpaid leave; as a carer you can also talk to your employer about the furlough scheme, or flexible working hours.